-- a.
-Connected USB flash drive
+- Connected USB flash drive

 - NOTE: To download the HP PC Hardware Diagnostics UEFI tool to a USB flash drive, see Downloading the latest HP PC Hardware Diagnostics UEFI version on page 47.

-- b.
-Hard drive
+- Hard drive b.

-- c.
-BIOS
+- BIOS c.

-- 3. When the diagnostic tool opens, select a language, select the type of diagnostic test you want to run, and then follow the on-screen instructions.
+- When the diagnostic tool opens, select a language, select the type of diagnostic test you want to run, and then follow the on-screen instructions.